How the Trust invests in the present and future vitality of Rongowhakaata

 The Trust is exploring co-investment opportunities with strategic partners and considering debt funding for larger projects to accelerate asset growth and revenue generation.

-Future Initiatives include
+Other Initiatives include

 These initiatives collectively position Rongowhakaata Iwi Trust to achieve sustainable revenue growth while preserving cultural integrity and protecting its asset base for future generations.